hotstar/ecies/README.md

 #### Compatibility

-So far, we tested the compatibility with C++ Botan and Java BouncyCastle.
+So far, we have verified the compatibility with C++ Botan and Java BouncyCastle.
 Let's take the BouncyCastle as an example.

 + BouncyCastle